What is Polygon? How to Buy MATIC in New Zealand

-Take a closer look at the Polygon (MATIC) network, how it works, and how it's innovating blockchain technology.
+Take a closer look and learn all about the Polygon (MATIC), how it works, and its innovations in the blockchain space.

 Polygon is an independent protocol that has its own decentralised blockchain network.
 However, it connects to Ethereum to provide the legacy blockchain a Layer-2 solution without modifying the network in any shape or form.